Syed Husin Ali: Election contests

 In 1990, he was elected as the president of Parti Rakyat Malaysia, which was rebranding once again at the time and dropped the 'socialist' tag from its name.
 As a result, he was asked to leave his job as a professor in the department of anthropology and sociology at the Universiti of Malaya.
-The university used the 1975 amendments to the University and University Colleges Act that barred lecturers and students from active party politics to force him out of academic life.
+The university used the 1975 amendments to the university and University Colleges Act that barred lecturers and students from active party politics to force him out of academic life.
 He took optional retirement having served as a member of the teaching staff for nearly 28 years, which included the six years' detention without trial.

 Syed Husin contested three General Elections but lost in each.

 In 1990, he contested the Batu (Kuala Lumpur federal constituency) under the Parti Rakyat Malaysia banner as part of the Gagasan Rakyat coalition.
 He garnered 25,259 votes (40.13 percent) losing by 11,387 votes to Barisan Nasional's Alexander Lee Yu Lung.

 In 1995 and 1999, he ran in the Petaling Jaya Selatan (federal constituency) parliamentary race, losing on both occasions to Barisan Nasional's Donald Lim Siang Chai.

 In 1995, he garnered 15,021 votes (35.36 percent) losing by 11,625 votes to Lim while In 1999, he garnered 20,736 votes (45.30 percent) in losing to Lim by 3,845 votes.

 In 2004, his name was proposed as a Parti Keadilan Rakyat candidate for Kota Bharu, but this was rejected by PAS spiritual adviser and Kelantan Menteri Besar Nik Aziz Nik Mat as well as PAS president Abdul Hadi Awang both of whom cited Syed Husin's socialist background as objectionable.

 He was also involved in various human rights campaigns as well as championing the rights of urban settlers (squatters).

 He served as president of Parti Rakyat Malaysia from 1990 until 2003, before taking office as deputy president of Parti Keadilan Rakyat in 2003.
 He served in that role until 2010.

 He also served as a Senator in the Dewan Negara of Malaysia, representing Selangor from 2009 to 2015.

-In 9 May 2018 he was part of Parti Keadilan Rakyat's election 'war room' as the party and Mahathir Mohamad unseat the Umno/Barisan Nasional which had been in power since Malaysia's independence in 1957.
+On 9 May 2018 he was part of Parti Keadilan Rakyat's election 'war room' as the party and Mahathir Mohamad unseat the Umno/Barisan Nasional which had been in power since Malaysia's independence in 1957.